-Once an incident has been reported, the Title IX Office will arrange for accommodations for the Complainant as appropriate.
-The Title IX Office will be responsible for contacting faculty, the Department of Housing and Residence Life, and any other relevant parties to coordinate accommodations, such as changes to academic, University housing, transportation, or University employment arrangements.
-The Title IX Office can also coordinate arrangements with the Office of Disability Services, the Office of International Programs, and/or other University offices as necessary to address disability, visa/immigration, financial aid/tuition, or other concerns.
+Once an incident has been reported, the Office of Civil Rights & Title IX will arrange for accommodations for the Complainant as appropriate.
+The Office of Civil Rights & Title IX will be responsible for contacting faculty, the Department of Housing and Residence Life, and any other relevant parties to coordinate accommodations, such as changes to academic, University housing, transportation, or University employment arrangements.
+The Office of Civil Rights &Title IX can also coordinate arrangements with the Office of Disability Services, the Office of International Programs, and/or other University offices as necessary to address disability, visa/immigration, financial aid/tuition, or other concerns.